Alex Flanagan

-Alex Flanagan (née Wystrach) is an American sportscaster.
+Alex Flanagan (née Wystrach; born on September 23, 1973) is the vice president of Broadcasting for the Montag Group and a former American sportscaster.
 She is a graduate of the University of Arizona.
 She began her career as a news reporter and anchor and began covering sports in 1998.
-She has worked for networks including, NBC Sports, NFL Network, ESPN, and Fox Sports.
+She has worked for NBC Sports, NFL Network, ESPN, and Fox Sports.

 Fox Sports

 In 1998, Bruce Fraser, a friend and former teammate of Flanagan's husband, helped her get an interview with a neighbor who worked for Fox.
-During the interview she met executives at Fox Sports, who had recently launched Fox Sports News-now Fox Sports Networks-.
+During the interview she met executives at Fox Sports, who had recently launched Fox Sports News (now Fox Sports Networks).
 Flanagan was hired as a reporter for the National Sports Report and as a producer/reporter on the Emmy-nominated weekly sports investigative magazine show Goin' Deep, hosted first by Joe Buck and later by Chris Myers.
 While working for "Goin' Deep," Alex was introduced to former Fox Sports anchor Keith Olbermann, whose office was next to her desk.
 A year or so later, Olbermann was given his own weekly show, "The Keith Olbermann Evening News."
 He picked Alex to be his only full-time reporter.